wearereasonablepeople/step-gh-npm-release/README.md

 # wercker-step-gh-npm-release

-A wercker step for deploying new releases to Github and NPM.
+a wercker step for deploying new releases to github and npm.

-## Options
+## options

 * `ghtoken` needs to be set to your github API token
 * `npmtoken` needs to be set to your npm auth token
 * `branch` specify the branch to publish
 * `packer` (optional) set to an `npm` command that creates a `NAME-VERSION.tgz` file in the same directory. when not set, `npm pack` is used for creating a tarball to publish
 * `access` needs to be set to either public or restricted (if you have a private npm account)
-* `repo` (optional) needs to be set when used with a service other than Github
+* `repo` (optional) needs to be set when used with a service other than github
+* `dryrun` (optional boolean) git push and npm publish steps are skipped when this option is set. you can use it for testing and debugging.

-## Example
+## example

-The following example shows how you can create an automation pipeline that updates the `package.json` file (on the specified `branch`) with the new version number according to semver spec, pushes a release commit to the specified `release` branch, creates a new git tag and publishes a new release on NPM.
+The following example shows how you can create an automation pipeline that updates the `package.json` file (on the specified `branch`) with the new version number according to semver spec, pushes a release commit to the specified release branch, creates a new git tag and publishes a new release on npm.

 `wercker.yml`